Ayushman0Singh/MLfromscratch/README.md

 </div>

 ## ML Implementations from scratch
-Small Implementation of a linear regression, logistic regression and Decision tree model from scratch using Python.
+Small Implementation of linear regression, logistic regression and Decision tree model from scratch using Python.

 **Introduction**
 This code offers the following functionalities: